tradle/models/README.md

 ### title

 optional, to specify a name different from the property’s uncamelcased name.
 Useful for evolving property names without changing all the references to them in the code.
 If the `title` is not specified it is going to be auto-generated.
-For example for the property `dateOfBirth` it will be "Date of birth".
+For example for the property `dateOfBirth` it will be "Date of Birth".
 If that is what you want skip the `title` attribute.
 But if you want this property to be displayed with the `title` for example "DOB" then you need to explicitely add it like here:
 ```
 ...
 "dateOfBirth": {